alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 ## 7. Integrating navigation

 So far, you have let the Blog plugin and MkDocs worry about navigation.
-For some use cases, this might be enough and it is simple sufficient to not declare a `nav` section in the `mkdocs.yml`.
+For some use cases, this might be enough and it is simply sufficient to not declare a `nav` section in the `mkdocs.yml`.

 However, you may want to integrate a blog with other content and a navigation structure that you have defined in the `nav` section of the configuration.
 In such cases, you need to provide a place where the Blog plugin should attach the blog navigation to the rest of the navigation structure.

-Note that all you need to do is to add an entry

 !!! example "Integrate with site navigation"